 Here Are Some Filter Options For Your Rosy Barb Tank

-• Internal Box Filter – This type of filter hangs or ‘suckers’ onto the inside of your tank.
+- Internal Box Filter – This type of filter hangs or ‘suckers’ onto the inside of your tank.
 Often with the water return part above the water level creating a waterfall effect.
 But the way the water is returned will depend on the type of Internal Box Filter (Amazon link) you buy.
 Some are completely submerged which means you can’t see the filtered water being returned to the tank.
 Internal box filters can come with replaceable filter cartridges or a simple sponge insert.
 This type of filter is often included as part of a tank starter kit but can be bought separately.

-• HOB Hang-On-The-Back FilterOpens in a new tab.
-(Amazon link) – Just as it sounds this type of filter hangs on the back of the tank.
+- HOB Hang-On-The-Back Filter (Amazon link) – Just as it sounds this type of filter hangs on the back of the tank.
 The box part is on the outside of the tank and the intake tube sits in the water.
 The box part is filled with filter media of all kinds which you can change to suit the needs of your fish.
 The filtered water is returned to the tank via a lip/spout creating a waterfall effect.

-• External Filter– An external filtering system sits outside of the tank.
+- External Filter– An external filtering system sits outside of the tank.
 Usually under the tank stand/cabinet and is hidden from sight.
 The intake pumps the water out of the aquarium into a filtering unit.
 Then it pumps the water back in again through a return tube once it’s been cleaned.
 It does this on a regular cycle.
 External filters are generally used for large tanks, or if you’re running multiple tanks off the same filtration system.

 If you already have an efficient filter that you’re happy with, but you need to increase the flow for your Rosy Barbs, there are things you can do.
-You can add a Wavemaker/PowerheadOpens in a new tab.
-(Amazon link) to increase the flow while still keeping your original filter running.
-Or add an Air Stone(s)Opens in a new tab. run by an Adjustable Air PumpOpens in a new tab.
-(Amazon links) to add to the flow that your filter is making.
+You can add a Wavemaker/Powerhead (Amazon link) to increase the flow while still keeping your original filter running.
+Or add an Air Stone(s) run by an Adjustable Air Pump (Amazon links) to add to the flow that your filter is making.

 Do Rosy Barbs Need A Tank Light?